josix/josix/README.md

   <img src="https://img.shields.io/badge/Focus-Python%20%7C%20ML%20%7C%20Community-brightgreen" alt="Focus" />
 </p>

-## About Me

-Welcome to my GitHub profile!
-I'm a passionate software engineer and community organizer based in Taiwan, with a deep interest in web development, machine learning, and recommender systems.
-I love building things that make a difference and contributing to the open-source community.

-> **About this repository**: This is my special profile repository (`josix/josix`) that serves as my GitHub profile page, showcasing my journey, skills, and recent activities in the tech world.

 ## Who Am I?
 ```python
 """For better readability, the following code is not runnable 😆"""